flooperfloo/photo-organizer/README.md

 ## Note on metadata

 This program doesn't do anything with EXIF metadata.
-If you want to do that, I personally recommend Picasa which isn't officially available but you can download from Sourceforge still.
+If you want to do that, I personally recommend Picasa which isn't officially available but you can download from the internet still (google it).
 It is still the best image organizer program, but its tools for filesystem are lacking.
 So this repo complements it in that regard.

 ![image](https://user-images.githubusercontent.com/105807061/169090155-a8e3f98d-9c66-489b-863b-c089982f309b.png)